Gray categories with duals and their diagrams: Introduction

 Section 2 of the paper introduces diagrams for Gray categories without duals.
 This is a generalisation of the diagrammatic calculus for braided monoidal categories introduced by Joyal and Street \cite{JS}.
 The diagrams for Gray categories are located in a cube with the three coordinate axes corresponding to the three compositions in a Gray category.
 These diagrams consist of 3-, 2-, 1-, and 0-dimensional strata which are labelled, respectively, with objects and 1-, 2-, 3-morphisms in a Gray category.
 The categorical axioms are introduced in an `unpacked' manner.
 We see this concreteness as an advantage, both in view of possible applications in state sum models and because this yields a direct link between categories and geometry.

+The familiar diagrams for braided monoidal categories have an evaluation to morphisms in the category and this evaluation is invariant under isotopies of diagrams.
+A braided monoidal category can be viewed as a Gray category with a single object and 1-morphism, see e.g. Lemma \ref{braidten}, and we generalize the evaluation of diagrams for braided monoidal categories to the evaluation of Gray category diagrams.
+A Gray category diagram is thereby evaluated to a 3-morphism between 2-morphisms associated with the top and bottom of the cube.
+This evaluation of Gray category diagrams is invariant under a similar set of moves as the evaluations of diagrams for braided monoidal categories and as a consequence, it is invariant under the following isotopies.

+\begin{theorem*}(Theorem \ref{th_progressive_invariant}) Let $D$, $D'$ be generic Gray category diagrams that are isotopic by a one-parameter family of isomorphisms of progressive diagrams.
+Then the evaluations of $D$ and $D'$ are equal. \end{theorem*}

 Section 3 introduces Gray categories with duals using the definition of Baez and Langford \cite{BL} but with some minor modifications.
 The diagrammatic representation of the data for these duals is explained in this section.
 The Gray categories possess two types of duals, ${*}$ and $\#$, which correspond, in a sense explained in this paper, to $180$ degree rotations around two different coordinate axes.
-The $*$ duals are familiar from pivotal or ribbon categories but the $\#$ duals are a feature of Gray categories that does not appear in the pivotal or ribbon cases.
+The $*$-duals are familiar from pivotal or ribbon categories, but the $\#$-duals are a feature of Gray categories that does not appear in the pivotal or ribbon cases.
 The coherence data for $\#$ is such that it matches the appearance of folds and cusps in projections of surfaces.
 As in the case of Gray categories, the duals considered in this paper are not the most general ones, and their axioms could be weakened.
 Again, the strictness of the axioms ensures that all their coherence data has a diagrammatic representation.

-Our first central result in Section 4 concerns the algebraic structure of these duality operations. \begin{theorem} The duals extend in a canonical way to (partially contravariant) functors of strict tricategories $*,\#:\mac G\to\mac G$ with $**=1$ and define natural isomorphisms $\Gamma: *\#*\#\to 1$, $\Theta:\#\# \to 1$. \end{theorem}
+Our first central result in Section 4 concerns the algebraic structure of these duality operations. \begin{theorem*}[Theorem \ref{graycatduals}, Lemma \ref{lemma:doublestar-is-one}, Theorem \ref{graydualnat}] The duals extend in a canonical way to (partially contravariant) functors of 2-strict tricategories $*,\#\colon\mac G\to\mac G$ with $**=1$ and define natural isomorphisms $\Gamma\colon *\#{*}\#\to 1$, $\Theta\colon\#\# \to 1$. \end{theorem*}

 The structure maps for these natural isomorphisms are interpreted geometrically in terms of diagrams.
 By investigating a closely-related natural isomorphism $\Delta\colon \#\to*\# *$ one obtains two diagrams that are homeomorphic, but whose evaluations are not necessarily equal.
 This motivates the definition of a spatial Gray category as a Gray category with duals in which such an equality holds.
 This condition is a generalisation of the ribbon condition for a ribbon category.